madgik/Galaxy-Ansible-Scripts/README.md

 ```

 ## Connect with Exareme
 Some tools require a connection with an exareme master node.
-In order to setup this connection you can change the following values in the group_vars/all:
+In order to setup this connection you can change the following values in the group_vars/all ( If the node is on localhost you can leave the default) :
 ```
-exareme_ip: 88.197.53.36
+exareme_ip: 127.0.0.1
 exareme_port: 9090
 ```